mvz/git-subrepo-ng/README.md

 License, version 3.0 or later.
 See the file COPYING for more information.

-The test suite in `test/` is based on the test suite of git-subrepo, which is licensed under the MIT License and copyright &copy 2013-2020 Ingy döt Net.
+The test suite in `test/` is based on the test suite of git-subrepo, which is licensed under the MIT License and copyright &copy; 2013-2020 Ingy döt Net.

 ## Code of Conduct